onchainification/robosaver/README.md

 RoboSaver turns your Gnosis Pay card into an automated savings account!

 Unused EURE on your card gets deposited into a liquidity pool, where it collects yield and swapping fees.
-As soon as your card's balance get below a certain threshold, the RoboSaver will withdraw some EURE from the pool for you and top up your card.
-Thus creating the perfect balance between having EURE ready for spending and putting EURE to work.
+As soon as your card's balance gets below a certain threshold, the RoboSaver will withdraw some EURE from the pool for you and top up your card.
+Thus creating the perfect balance between having EURE ready for spending and putting EURE to work!

 ## Technical Details